intrepidcs/libicsneo-examples/libicsneoc-example/README.md

 5. Run `make` to build the library.
     * Hint!
 Speed up your build by using multiple processors!
 Use `make -j#` where `#` is the number of cores/threads your system has plus one.
 For instance, on a standard 8 thread Intel i7, you might use `-j9` for an ~8x speedup.
 6. Run `sudo ./libicsneoc-example` to run the example.
+    * Hint!
+In order to run without sudo, you will need to set up the udev rules.
+Copy `libicsneo-examples/third-party/libicsneo/99-intrepidcs.rules` to `/etc/udev/rules.d`, then run `udevadm control --reload-rules && udevadm trigger` afterwards.
+While the program will still run without setting up these rules, it will fail to open any devices.

 ## macOS